sogewasp/dockerBee/Readme.md

 `docker build -t docker-killerbee .`

-To use with Wireshark GUI you have to add `docker` to xhost:
+To use GUI you have to add `docker` to xhost:

 `xhost +local:docker`

 This poses some security concerns, so you might want to revert later:

 `xhost -local:docker`

+### Alert
+There are numerous security concern in using a Docker in privileged mode, sharing the X11 socket, adding docker to xhosts.
+Please take in consideration those risks when using this app.

 ## Run